Roc-A-Fella Records: 2000–2005: Prominence and split

 In January 2004, Jay-Z entered talks with Island Def Jam to launch his own entertainment company, separate from Roc-A-Fella.
 The move sparked speculation about friction between him and Dash, fueled by concerns over Dash’s growing media presence and his push to expand Roc-A-Fella into film—a direction Jay-Z reportedly opposed.
 However, both parties publicly denied any conflict at the time.
+After Jay-Z's supposed last hurrah, Dash, poised to take greater control in the company, began heavily promoting artists Cam'ron, The Diplomats, State Property, Kanye West, and Twista.

+In 2004, Kanye West's album, The College Dropout, became a huge commercial and critical success, selling multi-Platinum-RIAA certified sales, and Foxy Brown was signed and began work on her album, Black Rose.
+In December 2004, Jay-Z and Damon Dash met at Da Silvano in New York to discuss Def Jam's offer to acquire Roc-A-Fella and Jay-Z's appointment as president of the label.
+According to Dash, he supported Jay-Z accepting the position but wanted the Roc-A-Fella name to remain separate from the deal.
+Jay-Z reportedly offered Dash the opportunity to retain the name in exchange for giving up ownership of the master recordings to Reasonable Doubt, but Dash declined.
+The disagreement became one of the final disputes between the two co-founders, whose partnership had already been strained by disagreements over Roc-A-Fella's direction and their relationship with Def Jam.
 After Jay-Z's supposed last hurrah, it was announced and confirmed in December 2004 that The Island Def Jam Music Group purchased the remaining 50 percent stake of Roc-A-Fella Records that IDJ didn't already own, and named Jay-Z as president/CEO of Def Jam.
-Dash, poised to take greater control in the company, began heavily promoting artists Cam'ron, The Diplomats, State Property, Kanye West, and Twista.
-In 2004, Kanye West's album, The College Dropout, became a huge commercial and critical success, selling multi-Platinum-RIAA certified sales, and Foxy Brown was signed and began work on her album, Black Rose.
 The infamous 'split' between Dash, Carter, and Burke occurred when it was revealed the trio had sold their 50% interest in Roc-A-Fella to The Island Def Jam Music Group, making the label full owners.
 As President, Carter retained control of the Roc and his masters, ousting his 2 former partners.
 He later explained that he had offered to turn down the position and ownership for the masters to Reasonable Doubt alone: